QuadMax/ArduTracker/README.md

 Special thanks to [Cesco1](https://github.com/Cesco1) who made this possible.
 ******
-Alpha Version should work fine.
+Minimal design should work fine.
 See wiki for further information.